giordcer/giordcer.github.io/_portfolio/2025-02-21-coffee grinder.md

 ## A New Design

 After graduating, I lost my student Solidworks license and moved to Onshape.
-The first thing I designed was a new version of the grinder, using a split-ring gearbox:
+The first thing I designed was a new version of the grinder, using a split-ring gearbox I found on Thingiverse:

 ![Split ring gearbox](/assets/grinder_gearbox_top.JPEG)

 The gearbox had some problems at first, but I increased density in the finely pitched teeth by reprinting with a 0.2mm nozzle, which strengthened the teeth.

 ![planet printed with 0.4mm nozzle](/assets/grinder_0.4mm_gear.JPEG)\
 *Tooth failure where the split rings meet the planet gears.
 Note the hollowness caused by the 0.4mm nozzle being too large to completely fill in the teeth.*